pragunbhutani/dbt-llm-agent/README.md

 poetry run dbt-llm-agent migrate --drop-old-columns
 ```

 Migrations will automatically run when the application starts, but you can also run them manually if needed.
-The migration process:

-1. Adds new required columns (if they don't exist)
-2. Migrates data from old columns to new ones
-3. Optionally drops old renamed columns if the `--drop-old-columns` flag is used

-## Configuration

-The agent requires the following configuration:

-- **OpenAI API Key**: For generating responses
-- **PostgreSQL URI**: For storing model metadata
-- **DBT Project Path**: Path to your dbt project

-You can configure these settings using the `setup` command.

 ## Development